SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-champion/rule.md

 ---
 type: rule
-title: Do you have a brainstorming idea champion?
+title: Do you have a brainstorming "Idea Champion"?
 uri: brainstorming-idea-champion
 authors:
   - title: Seth Daily